SuperTux/supertux/README.md

 ## Development status

-With the release of SuperTux 0.6.0 (December 2018), the Forest World finally found it's way back to the core part of the game.
-It's now considered stable, but it still misses the second half, which consists of the ghostforest and the boss of the Forest World.
-The Team will continue with the development of the Forest World, and, as always, constructive feedback and contributions regarding the game is highly welcome.
+As of now, with the release of SuperTux 0.6.1 (December 2019), the Forest World is almost finished, since the ghost forest section has been included.
+However, some levels, especially the Ghostree Level, are considered to be placeholders, because for the next version (0.7.0) a great overhaul is planned with new features like reworked boss fights, graphics, and worlds.
+If you have some Constructive Feedback, Contributions or ideas to share, don't hestitate to contact us with one of the possibilities given above.